Skilvingr/rust-cepstrum-extractor/README.md

 ### Example:
-Given a `CepstrumExtractor` with len equal to `128`, `rceps_mut` mutates the input slice (long 128 samples as well), but only the first `64` samples of the mutated slice really represent the cepstrum.
+Given a `CepstrumExtractor` with len equal to `128`, `rceps_mut` mutates the input slice (long 128 samples as well), but only the first `64` samples of the mutated slice actually represent the cepstrum.

 ## A note about multithreading:
 This crate can also be used in a concurrent environment.
 Only one instance